UniMath/agda-unimath/src/metric-spaces/isometry-metric-spaces.lagda.md

   (f : isometry-Metric-Space A B) where

-  map-isometry-Metric-Space : function-carrier-type-Metric-Space A B map-isometry-Metric-Space =
+  map-isometry-Metric-Space : map-type-Metric-Space A B map-isometry-Metric-Space =
     map-isometry-Premetric-Space
       ( premetric-Metric-Space A)